winsvold/sanity/packages/@sanity/visual-diff/spec-v2.md

 The `<VisualDiff>` component does three things:

   1. Calls a resolver which determines which `summarizers` and `visualizers` are available in the Studio context, both from Sanity defaults, from the current Studio and via third-party plugins
-  2. Calls a function (currently located in `bateson.js`) which, based on the summarizers and the two document versions, creates a list of `change summaries` which describe the differences between the two documents.
+  2. Calls a function (currently located in `bateson.ts`) which, based on the summarizers and the two document versions, creates a list of `change summaries` which describe the differences between the two documents.
 See "The Change Summary" below for more details.
   3. Renders a component which takes the change summaries and visualizers and produces a nice, humanly understandable, description of all the changes.

 It should also be possible to pass styling and other useful UI options to the `<VisualDiff>` component.